sar014/Computer_Vision/README.md

 Implemented SURF, ORB, and SIFT feature detectors and descriptors for matching keypoints between two images, using BFMatcher with Lowe’s ratio test for reliable correspondences, and visualized the results with drawMatches.

+### Template Matching
+Implemented template matching to detect logos or stickers across different product images using normalized cross-correlation (TM_CCOEFF_NORMED).
+Conducted shape analysis, where simple geometric shapes such as circles, squares, and triangles are classified using Hu Moments.
+Implemented face detection, using a Haar Cascade-based approach to both webcam input and group photos to detect and count faces while drawing bounding boxes.
+Extended these concepts by building a LEGO brick detector that combines template matching with contour filtering for improved detection.
+Conducted a comparative study between the Haar Cascade method and a modern deep learning-based detector (MediaPipe) on the same video, evaluating their performance in terms of speed and detection accuracy (Conclusion present in notebook) .

 ### LAB1 - CNN
 Implemented a convolutional neural network (CNN) for image classification on the CIFAR-10 dataset, designing convolutional, pooling, and fully connected layers to learn feature representations and classify images into 10 categories, and trained the model using Python and Keras/TensorFlow.